Early Education Primary (3-7) with QTS BA (Hons)

 About the course

-Our Early Education (3-7) with Qualified Teaching Status (QTS) degree will give you the skills to engage, motivate and inspire children.
+Our Early Education (3-7) degree with Qualified Teaching Status (QTS) will help you engage and inspire children.

-At Hope, we aspire to enable teachers who are creative, proactive and reflective practitioners.
-As an ambitious Hope Teacher, you will have moral purpose and an enthusiastic, innovative, flexible and collaborative approach to learning and teaching indoors and outdoors.
+At Hope, we aim to nurture creative, proactive, and reflective teachers.
+As a Hope teacher, you will embrace a strong moral purpose.
+You'll take an enthusiastic, innovative, and collaborative approach to learning and teaching, whether indoors or outdoors.

 Course structure

-As well as classroom-based study, you also spend time on placement in our partner schools.
-Your placements are organised in relation to your training needs and often with a school partner.
-This system allows you to work closely with colleagues to support each other with planning and teaching.
+You’ll also spend time in our partner schools for practical placements.
+These placements align with your training needs and often involve a school partner.
+This setup helps you collaborate with colleagues on planning and teaching.

-There are six ITAPs in the UG programme.
-These are carefully sequenced to allow you to consolidate and develop in your craft of teaching as you move through the different phases of the course.
+There are six ITAPs in the undergraduate programme.
+They are sequenced to help you grow as a teacher throughout the course.

 Assessment and feedback

-Throughout your three years of study you will have a number of assessments, including formal written exams, essays, portfolios, poster presentations, a professional viva, case studies; and a dissertation.
+Throughout your three years of study you will have a number of assessments, including essays, portfolios, poster presentations, a professional viva, case studies; and a dissertation.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.